-The DNA/RNA Delivery Core has tested and currently offers a variety of lentiviral expression vectors for protein and shRNA expression, and the delivery of transcription factor reporters.
+The Gene Editing Transduction and Nanotechnology Core has tested and currently offers a variety of lentiviral expression vectors for protein and shRNA expression, and the delivery of transcription factor reporters.
 These vectors are both commercial and internally acquired from Core collaborators and patrons.
 The DNA/RNA Delivery Core offers vector maps and sequences, and consults on approaches for cloning in the available vectors.
-Below you will find a short discussion of the vectors available from the DNA/RNA Delivery Core below.
+Below you will find a short discussion of the vectors available from the GET iN Core below.

 Lentiviral vectors for protein expression:

 - pLVX family of vectors (Clontech) which contain CMV promoter that drivers expression of a cDNA, PGK promoter that controls expression of puromycine resistance gene.
 These vectors contain GFP to be expressed as protein fusion tag on either C or N terminus.

 - pCDH family of expression vectors (System Biosciences) are the Core's most popular protein expression vectors due convenient design of their multiple cloning sites and optimized choice of promoters for control of protein expression (CMV) and expression of the antibiotic resistance gene (EF- 1alpha).
 CMV and EF1alpah promoters are most similar in the expression potential, although EF- 1alpha is slightly weaker than CMV, that provides high expression levels of both transgene and antibiotic resistance gene.

 - pLU lentiviral vector (Wistar Institute) implied by the Core for expression of secreted proteins such as cytokines and growth factors.
 The vector harbors PGK promoter controlling expression of a protein of interest that is linked with RFP through IRES sequence.
 The PGK promoter provides robust expression in various human and mouse cell types with expression levels close to physiological.